-The financial settlement your beneficiary(ies) will receive when you die is determined by your status according to the system in which you participate.
+The financial settlement your beneficiary(ies) will receive when you die is determined by your status in accordance with the system in which you participate.
 The following summarizes specific death benefits payable in the Tier 2 DC Plan.

 Lump-Sum Settlement